 Wayfairer trips are personally tailor-made for you by our Luxury Travel Specialists.
 Get in touch to start planning your dream trip today.

-When people think of Chobe National Park they might imagine its bustling riverfront in the north, which in peak season can be as full with visitors as it with wildlife.
-However, this park is vast, the third largest in Botswana and the countries first to be designated, in 1967.
-It is thought to accommodate the largest herds of elephants in the World and a diverse mix of other herbivores, predators and birdlife can be found in this varied ecosystem.
+When people think of Chobe National Park, they might imagine its bustling riverfront in the north, which in peak season can be as full of visitors as it is with wildlife.
+However, this park is vast, the third largest in Botswana, and the country's first to be designated in 1967.
+It is thought to accommodate the largest herds of elephants in the World, and a diverse mix of other herbivores, predators and birdlife can be found in this varied ecosystem.

 The Savute area is dominated by the mysterious Savute Channel, which runs from the Linyanti River further west and forms the Savute Marsh.
 The hydrology of this channel and the factors influencing its flow seem to be independent of rainy seasons and flood levels elsewhere, somewhat mystifying experts and local inhabitants alike.

-This area is also famous for its predator populations, from large prides of lions specialising in attacking elephants (as documented in the BBC Natural World programme - Africa’s Giant Killers) to leopards who have picked up an usual fishing skill to exploit catfish caught in the drying channels.
+This area is also famous for its predator populations, from large pride of lions specialising in attacking elephants (as documented in the BBC Natural World programme - Africa’s Giant Killers) to leopards who have picked up a usual fishing skill to exploit catfish caught in the drying channels.